studyingChristianity/symbols/*journal.md

 # Fri, 11/7/1015

+ナルシ族 (= Scammers) keeps working toward their missionaries.
+They are running around.

+Non-ナルシ族 keeps working on getting/staying healthy.

+---
+## Anonymous Tip #2

+**Subject:** Anonymous Tip Regarding Possible Fraudulent Activities at Local Convenience Store

+**Message:**

+I would like to report some activities that I believe may be suspicious or potentially fraudulent at a neighborhood convenience store.

+On two separate occasions:

+My credit card was unexpectedly declined at the store, even though it works normally elsewhere.

+During another visit, the cashier gave me incorrect change, which raised further concern about possible dishonest or fraudulent activity.

+I am not making any accusations, but I thought it was important to bring these incidents to your attention in case there is a larger issue occurring at this location.

+---

 ## [Trump has accused boat crews of being narco-terrorists.
 The truth, AP found, is more nuanced](https://apnews.com/article/trump-venezuela-boat-strikes-drugs-cocaine-trafficking-95b54a3a5efec74f12f82396a79617ea)

 ![boatImage](https://dims.apnews.com/dims4/default/bf0ebee/2147483647/strip/true/crop/1920x1280+0+0/resize/1440x960!/format/webp/quality/90/?url=https%3A%2F%2Fassets.apnews.com%2F3a%2Fc8%2F51725d01f1f4fb7e644b320dc6e9%2F7dc2219f338a47599dfdccaa65d2c76d)